Customer testimonials at fiberdays 2026

-Nexiga presented new applications for planning-relevant geodata in telecommunications - from site selection and route planning to capacity evaluation.
+Nexiga primarily showcased supporting applications related to planning-relevant geodata in the telecommunications sector—ranging from site selection and route planning to capacity assessment.

 Fig. stand team Nexiga from left: Dirk Lohoff, Jochen Wetzel